jonas089/L2-sequencer-utils/readme.md

 This readme describes a novel consensus system for decentalized block generation.
 The motivation behind this paper is to establish a verifiable decentalized sequence over a set of inputs, without having to rely on consensus mechanisms with a high barrier of entry (POW, POS, ...).

-# why reinvent consensus?
+# Why reinvent consensus?
+(A.1.-A.4.)

 There are several reasons why one would be interested in novel consensus solutions other than established ones such as POW and POS.

-## 1. Complexity in setting up a POS network
+## A.1.
+Complexity in setting up a POS network

 A POS network requires a complex crypto economic model and sensible token distribution.
 Many projects make mistakes when issuing coins initially or reach a point of contrapositive distribution soon after launch, due to operational failure, early day protocol errors and scams.

-## 2. Energy inefficiency in POW
+## A.2.
+Energy inefficiency in POW

 Proof of work is widely criticized for incentivising pointless allocation of exponentially growing computational power and therefore electricity.

-## 3. Competition and barrier of entry in POS and POW
+## A.3.
+Competition and barrier of entry in POS and POW

 Due to 1. and 2. the barrier of entry for most full-node Blockchain protocols is quite high and becoming a validator is a financially straining process.
 To contribute to POW one usually needs to purchase expensive hardware and to participate in POS one must either be an early adoptor, join a pool, or purchase a large quantity of tokens, often in the tens of thousands to even hundreds of thousands of U.S. dollars.

-## PoED advantages
+## A.4.
+PoED advantages

 PoED solves most of these problems and can be combined with a flexible model to form a crypto-economic incentive.
 A validator node will have minimal hardware requirements since the computational power required to calculate zk random values is minimal.